Knicks' Mitchell Robinson: Not listed on injury report

 • 1 min read

-Robinson (ankle) has been removed from the injury report ahead of Wednesday's game versus the Nuggets.
+Robinson (ankle/rest) isn't listed on the injury report for Wednesday's game against the 76ers.

-Robinson took his standard rest day on the first leg of this back-to-back set Tuesday, but he'll be back in action with his usual workload Wednesday evening.
-Robinson is averaging 4.7 points, 9.1 rebounds and 1.1 blocks per game this season.
+After resting during Tuesday's loss to the Pacers, Robinson will return to action Wednesday.
+Over his past 10 appearances, the veteran big man has averaged 5.4 points, 8.8 rebounds and 1.5 stocks in 20.8 minutes.

 More News